aicenter/road-graph-tool/python/tests/README.md

 Testing of the functionality of both scripts (`filter_osm.py`, `process_osm.py`) is done via `pytest` and `pytest-mock` module.
 - Make sure to have it installed: `pip install -U pytest` and `pip install pytest-mock` (Ubuntu/MacOS) Test scripts and data used by them are saved in `/python/tests/` directory.
-Run all the tests from top directory in command line with:
+Run all the tests in command line with:
 ```bash
 pytest python/tests/
 ```